teuton-software/teuton/docs/dsl/expect.md

 # expect

 Compare the obtained result with the expected one.
-This comparation process is registered into final report.
+This result is registered into final report.

 ## Example